TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Public/Index.rst

 Alternatives: :file:`Resources/Public/Icons/Extension.png`,
 :file:`Resources/Public/Icons/Extension.gif`

-These file names are reserved for th extension icon, which will be displayed in the extension manager.
+These file names are reserved for the extension icon, which will be displayed in the extension manager.

 It must be in format SVG (preferred), PNG or GIF and should have at least 16x16